Philip Guston: Public collections

-In 2022, Guston's daughter, Musa Mayer, gifted 96 paintings and 124 drawings from her personal collection to the Metropolitan Museum of Art; this acquisition of more than 200 pieces is the largest collection of Guston's work held by a single institution.
+In 2022, Guston's daughter, Musa Mayer, made a promised gift of 96 paintings and 124 drawings from her personal collection to the Metropolitan Museum of Art; this acquisition of more than 200 pieces is the largest collection of Guston's work held by a single institution.
+In 2023, the Museum, celebrated this promised gift with the Philip Guston: What Kind of Man Am I? exhibition.
+In 2025, Mayer reflected about her father and his legacy.

 Academic affiliations

 Guston was a lecturer and teacher at a number of universities, and served as an artist-in-residence at the School of Art and Art History at the University of Iowa from 1941 to 1945.
 He then served an artist-in-residence at the St. Louis School of Fine Arts at Washington University in St. Louis, Missouri until 1947.
 He continued with his teaching at New York University and at the Pratt Institute in Brooklyn and, from 1973 to 1978, he conducted a monthly graduate seminar at Boston University.

 Among Guston's students were two graduates of the University of Iowa, painters Stephen Greene (1917–1999) and Fridtjof Schroder (1917–1990), as well as Ken Kerslake (1930–2007), who attended the Pratt Institute.
 Rosemary Zwick was a student at Iowa.
-Among those who attended his graduate seminars at Boston University were painter Gary Komarin (1951–) and new media artist Christina McPhee (1954–).
+Among those who attended his graduate seminars at Boston University were painter Gary Komarin (1951–), sculptor and painter Susan Mastrangelo (1951–) and new media artist Christina McPhee (1954–).

 He was also posthumously elected to the National Academy of Design as an Associate Academician.